lorenzoPazuzu/polyknob/README.md

 Check it out here http://polyknob.surge.sh/

-For a small tutorial of Polyknob watch https://youtu.be/lJXX07ENegA
+See the tutorial here https://youtu.be/lJXX07ENegA

 ### The Control Panel